Nilyang404/Large-Scale-Visual-WiFi-Analyzer/README.md

     return public_ip
 ```

 Due to energy-saving reasons, the laptop network adapter will no longer search for all nearby wifi information once connected to a wifi.
 I need to click the wifi button to display all nearby wifi and always keep the wifi search window in the foreground.
-In addition, I set the notebook to not sleep or shut down when closed.
-Then I can put it in my backpack while the program remains active, collect it hand-held, and walk around designated areas on campus to collect data until the activity track covers all areas.
+In addition, I set the Laptop to not sleep or shut down when closed.
+Then I can put it in my backpack while the program remains active, and walk around planned areas on campus to collect data until the activity track covers all areas.

 ### 3. How to merge GPS data